impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 fi
 ```

-We recognize the `if` statement and the `[` syntax from Part 1- we're testing whether `$1` evaluates to the string "--debug".
+We recognize the `if` statement and the `[` syntax from earlier.
+Here, we're testing whether `"$1"` evaluates to the string `--debug`.
 I suspect that `$1` represents the first argument that gets passed to the command, but I'm not sure if the indexing is 0-based or 1-based.
-A quick Google should leads me [here](https://web.archive.org/web/20211006091051/https://stackoverflow.com/questions/29258603/what-do-0-1-2-mean-in-shell-script){:target="_blank" rel="noopener"}:
+A quick Google search leads me [here](https://web.archive.org/web/20211006091051/https://stackoverflow.com/questions/29258603/what-do-0-1-2-mean-in-shell-script){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/stackoverflow-answer-positional-arguments.png" width="90%" style="border: 1px solid black; padding: 0.5em" alt="StackOverflow answer about positional arguments">
 </p>

 My guess was correct.
 Based on this, we can conclude that if the first argument is equal to "--debug", then... what?

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next line of code:

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 ```
   export RBENV_DEBUG=1